Neuralfinity/computational-magic_docs/quickstart.md

 `input` *required*: a (longer) string to be summarised

-`minLength` *optional*: minium length of the return text (if not used, optimum default will be used)
+`minLen: VALUE` *optional*: minium length of the return text (if not used, optimum default will be used)

-`maxLength` *optional*: maximum length of the return text (if not used, optimum default will be used)
+`maxLen`: VALUE *optional*: maximum length of the return text (if not used, optimum default will be used)